aleksha/data-analysis-tutorial/session-5/README.md

 ## Weighted events

-Bohm and Zech discussed (page 61) some statistical properties of weighted events and realized that the relative statistical error of a sum of N weighted events can be much larger than the Poisson value 1/√N, especially when the individual weights are very different.
+We also quote here Bohm and Zech (page 120):

+> We discussed (page 61) some statistical properties of weighted events and
+> realized that the relative statistical error of a sum of N weighted events can be much
+> larger than the Poisson value 1/√N, especially when the individual weights are very
+> different.
 Thus we will usually refrain from weighting.
-However, there are situations where it is not only convenient but essential to work with weighted events.
-If a large sample of events has already been generated and stored and the p.d.f. has to be changed afterwards, it is of course much more economical to re-weight the stored events than to generate new ones because the simulation of high energy reactions in highly complex detectors is quite expensive.
-Furthermore, for small changes the weights are close to one and will not much increase the errors.
-As we will see later, parameter inference based on a comparison of data with a Monte Carlo simulation usually requires re-weighting anyway.
+However, there are situations
+> where it is not only convenient but essential to work with weighted events.
+If a large
+> sample of events has already been generated and stored and the p.d.f. has to be
+> changed afterwards, it is of course much more economical to re-weight the stored
+> events than to generate new ones because the simulation of high energy reactions
+> in highly complex detectors is quite expensive.
+Furthermore, for small changes the
+> weights are close to one and will not much increase the errors.
+As we will see later,
+> parameter inference based on a comparison of data with a Monte Carlo simulation
+> usually requires re-weighting anyway.
+>

-An event with weight **w** stands for **w** identical events with weight 1.
+> An event with weight **w** stands for **w** identical events with weight 1.
-When interpreting the results of a simulation, i.e. calculating errors, one has to take into account the distribution of a sum of weights:
+> When interpreting the results of a simulation, i.e. calculating errors,
+> one has to take into account the distribution of a sum of weights:

 **var(sum(w_i)) = sum(w_i^2)**

-Strongly varying weights lead to large statistical fluctuations and should therefore be avoided.
+> Strongly varying weights lead to large statistical fluctuations and
+> should therefore be avoided.

 ## Homework